peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

 Generating random data points based on how a list of data points is distributed involves the field of **machine learning**: _fit a data model_ to the data points, then _predict_ a new data point based on that model, with randomness added to the mix.
-Three kinds of data models, described below, serve this purpose.
+Three kinds of data models, described later, serve this purpose.
 (How fitting works is outside the scope of this page.
 Moreover, the variety of machine learning models available makes clear that sampling using only preexisting data points is an ill-posed problem.)

 1. **Density estimation models.** [**Density estimation**](http://scikit-learn.org/stable/modules/density.html) models seek to describe the distribution of data points in a given data set, where areas with more points have a greater chance to be sampled.[^76] The following are examples.